slee264/pusha/README.md

   "https://fbtest-uocfw.run.goorm.site/timezones/" will return a complete list of timezones.

 ### Modifiy your job:
   Currently there is no way to modify an existing job.
-One way around is to cancel your job and then create a new one.\
+One way around this is to cancel your existing job and create a new one.\
-  To make it as convenient for you as possible, I've streamlined the process for you.
+  To make it as convenient for you as possible, I've streamlined the process to an extent.

   Step 1.
 Query your job using the job id.\
   Ex) "https://fbtest-uocfw.run.goorm.site/queryJob" with "{"_id": "asd1k2j31..."}.
 It will return a result in the same form as the one you used to post your job.